isomerpages/moe-necrg/_ne-related-lj-for-students/Defence, Law & Order/Singapore Courts: Transcending Time and Space (Judicial Heritage Gallery @ Supreme Court).md

 **Details**

 The Judicial Heritage Gallery learning journey is conducted via a guided walkthough of the five thematic zones of the gallery.
-Schools interested in signing up for a guided tour of the Judicial Heritage Gallery @ Supreme Court may contact the authorised educational partners for more details about the programme and fees. (https://www.judiciary.gov.sg/visit-us/tour-courts)

 **Learning Objectives**